Join our team!

 • Linux - Any level of experience is useful.

-• ROS2 - This is the library we use to communicate and control the rover, it is available for Python and C++.
+• ROS2 - This is the main library we use to communicate and control the rover, it is available for Python and C++.
 No prior experience is required.

 • Nix / NixOS - This is our package management system and OS.
 No prior experience is required.